Please use the following as a reference when helping prospective student with questions about IUJ.

 Graduate School of International Relations (GSIR) offers 4 programs, 5 degrees

-- IRP Track: More independent study approach.
+- IRP: A more independent study approach.
 Good for PhD preparations, journalism/research/academic/world organization/diplomatic/political career interests

 MA in International Development – with specializations in International Development or Economics

 More emphasis on economics specifically development economics and sustainable development issues, emphasizing a scientific approach to development issue problem solving.
 Good for those prepare for government or IO roles to promote good-governance development in their countries, development consultants and development project professionals, as well as finance and banking careers.
-Aftger the initial core courses, student can choose the MA in International Development or MA in Economics under the MicroEconomic Policy Program within the IDP offerings!
+Aftger the initial core courses, student can choose the MA in International Development or MA in Economics under the MicroEconomic Policy Program.

 PMPP – Public Management and Policy Analysis Program

 The program is designed to prepare the next generation of leaders in public sectors by providing them with a conceptual framework and practical skills necessary to succeed in public administration and management.
-A new specialization on ITC will be introduce this year to help prepare those in the public sector to advance their organization/government’s goals with up-to-date IT knowledge.
+A specialization on ITC helps prepare those in the public sector to advance their organization/government’s goals with up-to-date IT knowledge.